The Application Options Filter Property Pages

 The parameter limits you can adjust are as below.

 All-pass filters have a magnitude response that's flat at 0 dB over all frequencies, and a phase shift that varies with frequency.
 The phase shift of first-order all-pass filters is 0 degrees at high frequencies, and goes to +180 degrees at low frequencies.
 These filters have a single parameter, the center frequency.
-This frquency is sometimes called f90, as it is the frequency for which the phase shift from input to output is +90 degrees.
-The optimizer can vary this center frequency over the range you supply here for the minimum and maximum center frequancy values.
+This frequency is sometimes called f90, as it is the frequency for which the phase shift from input to output is +90 degrees.
+The optimizer can vary this center frequency over the range you supply here for the minimum and maximum center frequency values.

 The All-Pass Order 2 Parameter Defaults Property Page